 It’s been more than 35 years since the original at-home pregnancy tests came on the market.
-Since then, there has been a surge of home-testing options, driven by a fervid interest in wellness, expediency, cost-efficiency, convenience, and the ease made possible by technology.
+Since then, there has been a surge of home-testing options and you can get your lab tests at home, driven by a fervid interest in wellness, expediency, cost-efficiency, convenience, and the ease made possible by technology.

 The technology behind at-home diagnostics